DiamondLightSource/DLS-MBF/tools/README.txt

 R   4, 5, 6 Data transfer error counters, should NEVER be non zero!
 R   7[0]    Set to 1 during writing
-R   7[1]    Set to 1 if ADC data selected, 0 if pattern data selected
+R   7[1]    Set to 1 if ADC data selected, 0 if pattern data selected R   8       Current capture address for writing to DRAM

 W   4       When written triggers write of selected number of 64-bit transfers W   5[0]    Write 1 for ADC capture